A washing machine control panel

 3. Whites

-The whites washer cycle uses hot water and high spin speeds to clean heavily-soiled white garments.
+The Whites wash cycle uses hot water and high spin speeds to clean heavily soiled white garments.
 Coupled with bleach, this cycle can help restore vivid shades of white.

 7. Delicates

-This washing machine cycle uses high levels of cold water and a low spin speed for carefully tending to undergarments, neckties, and delicate fabrics, like silk.
+This washing machine cycle uses high levels of cold water and a low spin speed for carefully tending to undergarments, neckties, stuffed animals and delicate fabrics, like some washable silks.
 Use this cycle for garments marked as “Machine Washable Silks” or “Gentle” on the care tag.
-To help prevent damage to your clothes, remember to place your delicates, like bras, in a sealed mesh bag before washing.
+To help prevent damage to your clothes, remember to place your delicates, like bras, in a sealed mesh bag before washing, and always check your care tags.

 8. Bulky/Sheets

-The bulky/sheets washer cycle uses warm water and a low spin speed to care for sheets, blankets, sleeping bags, comforters, jackets and other bulky items.
+The Bulky/Sheets washer cycle uses warm water and a low spin speed to care for sheets, blankets, sleeping bags, comforters, jackets, washable rugs and other bulky items.
 This setting uses more water than other cycles in order to fully soak the large loads.

-The heavy washing machine cycle uses hot water and high spin speed for thick, heavily-soiled fabrics, like towels and jeans.
+The Heavy Duty washing machine cycle uses hot water and high spin speed for thick, heavily soiled fabrics, like towels and jeans.
 Loads washed in this cycle may take longer because these items tend to absorb more water than other types of fabrics.
+Learn more about how long washers take to wash clothes.

-Your washing machine cleans your family’s clothes to keep them fresh and ready to wear, but did you know your washer also needs to be cleaned itself?
-This cycle uses hot water and a low spin speed with an empty drum.
-It is recommended to clean your washer after 30 loads or so to keep it fresh and clean.
-Use affresh® Washing Machine Cleaner Tablets2 to get rid of any grime and odor-causing residues in your appliance.
+Your washing machine cleans your family’s clothes, keeping them fresh and ready to wear, but did you know your washer also needs to be cleaned?
+This cycle—which may also be called a Self-Clean cycle or something similar—uses hot water and a low spin speed with an empty drum.
+It is recommended to clean your washer after every 30 loads or so to help keep it fresh and clean.

-A person selecting washer settings on a control panel.
+A person selecting washer settings on a control panel A person selecting washer settings on a control panel

 Washing machine temperature settings

-Your washing machine has hot, warm, cool, cold and tap cold temperature settings to provide the right care for your garments of various sizes and fabrics.
-Always follow the care tag’s water temperature recommendations for the right setting for your fabrics.
+Your washing machine may have hot, warm, cool, cold and tap cold temperature settings that typically range from 55-115˚F to provide the right care for garments of various sizes and fabrics.
+Note that washing machine temperatures may vary by model.

 1. Hot water

-Hot water washing cycles typically have a temperature of around 140°F. This temperature is ideal to help keep your towels, jeans and certain white garments clean and ready to wear.
+Hot water cycles typically have a temperature of between 101°F and 115°F. This temperature is ideal to help keep your towels, jeans and certain white garments clean and ready to wear.
 Keep in mind that hot water may cause certain fabrics to shrink.

 2. Warm water

-Warm water temperatures generally range from 105°F to 120°F and can be used for a variety of washer cycles, like normal, quick wash and bulky/sheets settings.
+Warm water temperatures generally range from 80°F to 85°F and can be used for a variety of washer cycles, like Normal, Quick Wash and Bulky/Sheets settings.
 Warm water is ideal for bright-colored clothing with moderate amounts of soil.

 3. Cool water

-Cool water temperatures range roughly above 85°F and are great for loads of colored and dark garments, including activewear.
-In this setting, your washer may add warm water to help tend to heavily-soiled clothing.
+Cool water temperatures typically range from 65°F to 75°F and are great for loads of colored and dark garments, including activewear.
+In this setting, your washer may add warm water to help tend to heavily soiled clothing.

 4. Cold water

-Cold water washing cycles have a temperature of 85°F and are meant for delicate garments and dark colors prone to bleeding or fading.
+Cold water cycles generally range from 55°F to 65°F and are meant for delicate garments and dark colors prone to bleeding or fading.
 Cold water can also be used to help prevent clothes from shrinking and pilling.

 5. Tap cold water